 Jigar Kadakia has more than 17 years of information security experience across multiple industries, with a focus on health care delivery and projects such as HIPAA/HITECH assessments, Meaningful Use assessment, ICD-10 related implementations, privacy program assessments and implementations, IT internal audit, and business associate risk management.

 Kadakia is a leader in the healthcare information security and privacy space and has spoken at many security and privacy forums, roundtables and conferences.
 He has a Bachelor of Science degree in Chemical Engineering from the University of Cincinnati and a Master in Business Administration from Xavier University.
 He is CISSP, CIPP and HITRUST Certified.
 He is also certified in Risk and Information System Controls.

-Cybersecurity does not generate revenue, and this makes it difficult to assess how much money to allocate to a cybersecurity budget or predict the economic impact of a major breach.
+Cybersecurity does not generate revenue, and this makes it difficult to assess how much money to allocate to a cybersecurity budget or predict the economic impact of a successful cyberattack or major breach.

 But not impossible.

 In this session, Partners HealthCare CISO Jigar Kadakia explains that while there is no exact science to how much money should be allocated to a security budget, it relates directly to: 1.
 Assessing your risk tolerance; and 2.
 Quantifying ROI – cost of solution versus potential cost of a breach.